 This guide is intended for developers of existing Slack apps that are using outmoded composition features.
 It will provide information on the best ways to transform your messages to block layouts and introduce new ways of thinking about message composition in the era of blocks.
 We will also show you the newer blocks and elements that can be used to directly replace outmoded visual components such as attachments.

 In many cases, message layouts directly map to an exact block equivalent.
-If your app sends messages with simple text and some buttons, this strategy may work best for your app:
+If your app sends messages with text and some buttons, this strategy may work best for your app:

 We strongly recommend, however, that all developers of Slack apps use this opportunity to completely rethink their message compositions, and take advantage of the exciting new features and possibilities that have been introduced.